Main Phone: (775) 328-3310

 At the time set for the eviction, two deputies will meet the landlord or a designated representative at the address of the eviction.
 The deputies drive unmarked cars but are in uniform.

 It is important that the landlord or the designated representative of the landlord, and the locksmith (if needed) be on time.
 If for some reason, one or all of the above are not at the address on time, the eviction will be cancelled.
 The entire procedure will have to be repeated, and another service fee will be charged.

 Be prepared to wait up to 30 minutes.
 The deputies are sometimes delayed by additional law enforcement duties.
-The deputies will remove each and every person on the premises in accordance with the order.
+The deputies will remove every person on the premises in accordance with the order.
 Any personal property in the dwelling will have to be removed by the tenant at a time that has been arranged with the landlord.
 If there are any animals inhabiting the property it is the landlord's responsibility to care for the animals or to contact animal control.

-If the landlord wants to cancel the eviction or has any questions, he/she must call the Civil Section at 328-3310.
+If the landlord wants to cancel the eviction or has any questions, the landlord must call the Civil Section at 328-3310.

 NO REFUND OF FEES FOR A CANCELLED EVICTION OR

 FAILURE TO RESPOND TO DEPUTY'S ATTEMPTS TO ARRANGE FOR SERVICE.